Rahul-Raviprasad/Software-Architecture/Documentation/Technical Design Document/Technical Design Document.md

   1.1 Project : this should be like an elevator pitch.
   1.2 Technical: on tech stack like using service portal and angular to build UI app.

-  note : you can include the cost in ruppees and dollars as well
+  Note : you can include the cost in rupees and dollars as well

 2. Hardware and software
   2.1 2D software - list out all the softwares used for which purpose(see the section below)